muhammadafshal404/task-frontend/README.md

 1. Create a file named .env in the root of your project directory.
 This file will store environment variables that your application needs to run.

-2. Add the following environment variable to your .env file, replacing YOUR_BACKEND_SERVER_URL with the actual address of your backend server:
+2. Add the following environment variable to your .env file, replacing `YOUR_BACKEND_SERVER_URL` with the actual address of your backend server

 ```
   VITE_SERVER_URL=YOUR_BACKEND_SERVER_URL